FlorianMoga/AI_Domain_Models/README.md

 It has four parts:
 - the main file present in the root folder, containing the Flask component that exposes the token retrieval endpoint and the invoice file retrieval endpoint
-- the main file present in the frontend/straighten_image subfolder, that straightens the image and gives it an A4 aspect ration
+- the main file present in the frontend/straighten_image subfolder, that straightens the image and gives it an A4 aspect ratio
-- the main file present in the backend/extract_table subfolder using hardcoded data from the Jupiter notebook found in the same folder
+- the main file present in the backend/extract_table subfolder using hard-coded data from the Jupiter notebook found in the same folder
-- the main file present in the backend/extract_text subfolder, that calls on all the methods to trsnpose the information from the invoice file into data in a TXT and JSON format, output files found in their respective folders
+- the main file present in the backend/extract_text subfolder, that calls on all the methods to transpose the information from the invoice file into data in a TXT and JSON format, output files found in their respective folders

 ## Run Locally